 In this question, you should be completely transparent.

-Explain the situation to them properly and tell why you felt pressured.
+Explain the situation to them properly and tell them why you felt pressured.

 After that, you should describe all the actions you took to take yourself out of the situation.